vryzhov/COSC416-2024/lab4/README.md

 ### Part 3

 Now we have two versions of content-based recommendation methods.
-It's time to think about their differences and applicability.
+It's time to think about thier differences and applicability.

 Answer the following questions.